 What’s the most challenging part for you when you are creating new art and how do you work through it?
 Also, how many pieces of art do you create a month?

 “Well my studio is in my home.
 I have two sons under 6 years old, two feline roommates and two large breed dogs.
 Therein lies the challenge!
 As far as ideas and creating new pieces, I just try to really get out there and allow myself to be inspired by other artists.
 I also really try to push myself and to try new things.
 I do a lot of custom paintings for nurseries or children’s bedroom, as well as, personalized paintings and signs for weddings.
+If you want to decorate some bedroom TV Bed Store has many ideas, they are proud to boast a variety of colours, sizes and styles, offering you the ultimate solution for relaxed viewing in bed.
 In addition, I run my online stores and dabble in logo design and other business related print projects.
 On average, I am doing about seven commissioned jobs each month and a handful of personal works.”

 What has been your favorite piece you created and why?